-That this show didn’t get picked up as series is not surprising, the fact that not only was it aired but that it actually aired several times during regular children’s programming on Fox as a Saturday morning special is completely baffling.
-Of course the real mystery is to the why the network felt a live action version of this comic was the way to go and not the more sensible animated route.
+That this show didn’t get picked up as series is not surprising, what is surprising is the fact that not only was it aired but that it actually aired several times during regular children’s programming on Fox, as a Saturday morning special.
+Of course the real mystery is to the “why” the network felt a live action version of this comic was the way to go, and not the more sensible animated route.
 A cartoon with cute alien horses that bestow powers to a group of kids seems like an easy sell to me, but then again I’m not a network executive.

-In conclusion the show took almost nothing from the source material, all the actors were pretty bad, and the plot for this pilot episode was beyond bizarre.
-Of course now that the Marvel Cinematic Universe is bringing millions of dollars in ticket sales, not to mention the Marvel Netflix shows, it’s been announced that Power Pack will get another live action shot, but don’t hold your breath as shows or movies focusing on preteens will always be a bit of a hard sell.
+In conclusion the show took almost nothing from the source material – all the actors were pretty bad – and the plot for this pilot episode was beyond bizarre.
+Of course now that the Marvel Cinematic Universe is bringing millions of dollars in ticket sales – not to mention the Marvel Netflix shows – it’s been announced that Power Pack will get another live action shot, but don’t hold your breath as television shows and movies focusing on preteens will always be a bit of a hard sell.
 Then again maybe the creators of the Netflix series Stranger Things will take a shot at it.